huggingface/text-embeddings-inference/README.md

       --max-batch-tokens <MAX_BATCH_TOKENS>
           **IMPORTANT** This is one critical control to allow maximum usage of the available hardware.

           This represents the total amount of potential tokens within a batch.
-When using padding (not recommended) this would be equivalent of `batch_size` * `max_total_tokens`.

-          However in the non-padded (flash attention) version this can be much finer.

-          For `max_batch_total_tokens=1000`, you could fit `10` queries of `total_tokens=100` or a single query of `1000` tokens.
+          For `max_batch_tokens=1000`, you could fit `10` queries of `total_tokens=100` or a single query of `1000` tokens.

           Overall this number should be the largest possible until the model is compute bound.
-Since the actual memory overhead depends on other parameters like if you are flash attention or the model implementation, text-embeddings cannot infer this number automatically.
+Since the actual memory overhead depends on the model implementation, text-embeddings-inference cannot infer this number automatically.

           [env: MAX_BATCH_TOKENS=]
-          [default: 8192]
+          [default: 16384]

       --max-batch-requests <MAX_BATCH_REQUESTS>
           Optionally control the maximum number of individual requests in a batch